-Leasehold properties in Saffron Walden with more than 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and estate charges warrant it.
+Leasehold properties in Saffron Walden with over 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender | Requirement |